mohitmishra786/underTheHoodOfExecutables/Ch-1-The-Mystery-Of-Executable-Size/Why is my "Hello World" so Big?.md

 * **Relocation Information:**  This section comes into play when your program is loaded into memory.
 It contains instructions for the linker to adjust memory addresses within the code, ensuring that references to functions, variables, and data structures point to the correct locations.
 * **Debugging Information:** If you compile your program with debugging symbols (using the `-g` flag with `gcc`), the executable file will also include debug information.
 This information allows debuggers like `gdb` to correlate machine instructions back to your original C code, making it possible to step through your program line by line and inspect variables during execution.

-## Peering Inside the Executable
+## Examining the Sections

-To understand what makes up our executable, we'll use `objdump`, a powerful tool for examining binary files.
-Let's look at the program's sections:
+Let's use `objdump` to look at the sections in our executable:

 ```bash
 $ objdump -h hello